Caution: This website includes images and names of deceased people that may cause distress to

 Aboriginal and Torres Strait Islander objects in the British Museum

-The British Museum's collection of nearly 6,000 Aboriginal and Torres Strait Islander objects is one of the most important outside of Australia.
-It includes material collected during James Cook's visit to Botany Bay in 1770.
+The British Museum's collection of nearly 6000 Aboriginal and Torres Strait Islander objects is one of the most important outside of Australia.
+It includes material collected during Lieutenant James Cook's visit to Botany Bay in 1770.

-It also includes extensive objects, photographs, artworks, and correspondence detailing interactions between British collectors and Aboriginal and Torres Strait Islander peoples throughout Australia.
+It also includes an extensive range of objects, photographs, artworks, and correspondence detailing interactions between British collectors and Aboriginal and Torres Strait Islander peoples throughout Australia.

-The British Museum collection of more than 3,500,000 objects can be searched on the British Museum website.
+The British Museum's collection of more than 3,500,000 objects can be searched on the British Museum website.

 The British Museum’s exhibition, Indigenous Australia – Enduring Civilisation, was on show at the British Museum from 23 April to 2 August 2015.